$

 Yield-Specific Risks

-• Funding rate reversal — Ethena's strategy fails if funding turns persistently negative
+• Funding rate reversal, Ethena's strategy fails if funding turns persistently negative

-• Exchange failure — Centralized exchange bankruptcy could trap collateral
+• Exchange failure, Centralized exchange bankruptcy could trap collateral

-• Liquidation cascades — Leveraged positions unwinding during market stress
+• Liquidation cascades, Leveraged positions unwinding during market stress

 Risk Framework

-Evaluate stablecoins by: (1) reserve transparency and composition, (2) track record and time in market, (3) DeFi integration depth, (4) regulatory status, and (5) bug bounty size.
+Evaluate stablecoins by: (1) reserve transparency and composition, (2) track record and time in market, (3) DeFi deployment depth, (4) regulatory status, and (5) bug bounty size.
 Sky's USDS ($10M bounty, 6+ years track record) scores well; newer synthetic stables require more caution.

 The Rise of Payment Chains